 Integrating robotics into industrial laser systems improves the precision and flexibility of your material handling efforts.
 This increases your efficiency, manpower loading, and overall throughput.
 The usage of robotics in the material handling industry continues to grow every year as companies seek to reduce manual handling of parts and processes.

 There are several questions to be asked when analyzing whether robotics can be used in your work cell.
 These include:

-- Part dimensions and weight.
-There are limitations to speed and accuracy depending upon your part design.
+- Part dimensions and weight: Are there limitations to speed and accuracy depending upon your part design?

-- Marking or processing locations.
-Do you have multiple area on the part to be marked or verified.
+- Marking or Processing Locations: Do you have multiple areas on the part to be marked or verified?
 Robots are useful when reorienting the part for a circumferential mark or bottom side marking.